Investing Strategy Research

 Tax-loss harvesting is an attempt to reduce a tax bill by selling assets.
 Tax-loss harvesting is an effort to convert long-term capital gains into short-term gains.
 The IRS taxes long-term capital gains at a lower rate than short-term ones.
 The IRS considers short-term capital gains regular income higher than the capital gains rates of 0%, 15%, or 20% for most taxpayers.
 The IRS considers stocks, mutual funds, and ETF income long-term capital gains if held for over a year.

 A tax-loss harvester tries to avoid capital gains tax by selling losing equities to offset the taxes on the winning equities.
-The most common use of tax-farming is to avoid taxes on dividends.
+The most common use of tax-farming is to avoid dividend taxes.
 Capital gains taxes do not apply to unsold stocks, but they affect dividends.

 11. Avoid stock market crashes.